rafalswierczek/Trash-Balance/README.md

 # Changes
-- Advanced units (from Temple and Advanced garage) are stronger
+- Almost all units are stronger
 - CPU is less likely to build everything everywhere
-- More damage and area of effect
 - Harder CPUs that kill each other a bit faster because they have bigger army early and mid game
+- Weaker dumps and thralls
-- Weaker dumps, fire trucks and mechanics
+- No fire trucks and mechanics
 - No super toxic for CPU
+- Stronger Peacekeepers and Stingers
+- Weaker Roaches
+- Late game human CPUs
+- Stronger Gates, weaker Walls
+- Stronger Flame Towers
+- Salvage Yard and Power Plant cost more trash and have less hitpoint